tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 Configuration Parameters:

-- `size`: Number of events until this window closes and emits a downstream event (The ).
+- `size`: Number of events until this window closes and emits a downstream event.

 The size increment for each event defaults to `1` but can be customized by the embedded script in the window definition.
 This script needs to return an unsigned integer denoting the number of events to use for this event.